 - 2021: Average rates nearly unchanged.
 When the rates were filed for 2021, the Ohio Department of Insurance noted that “Premiums for 2021 are projected to stay relatively stable from 2020 — though individual companies’ rates will vary from the average.
 Weighted average annual premiums for the individual market for 2021 is projected to be $5,670.63.
 In 2020 weighted average annual premiums were $5,690.26 — a decrease of .4%.”
 The approved rates were all the same or very similar to the rates the insurers filed.
 But the overall average rate increase seems to come to about 3.3% by our calculations, based on 2020 membership (at ACA Signups, Charles Gaba calculated a similar weighted average rate increase of 3.23%).
 As noted above, the Ohio DOI seems to take a different approach to determining average rate changes, and doesn’t base it on existing plans and enrollment.

 2021 enrollment: Up 2% from 2020, but still well below peak enrollment in 2016

 201,069 people enrolled in private plans through the Ohio exchange during the open enrollment period for 2021 coverage.
 That was up about 2% from the year before, but still well below the Ohio exchange’s peak enrollment, when more than 243,000 people enrolled in 2016.

-Enrollment is continued to grow in 2021, due to the COVID-related enrollment period, which ended August 15, 2021.
-CMS reported that 11,675 people enrolled in coverage through Ohio’s exchange between February 15 and March 31, 2021.
-That was roughly double the enrollment pace during the same timeframe in previous years, when a qualifying event would have been necessary in order to enroll.
+Enrollment continued to grow in 2021, due to the COVID-related enrollment period, which ended August 15, 2021.
+CMS reported that more than 48,000 people enrolled in coverage through Ohio’s exchange between February 15 and August 15, 2021.
+That was more than two and a half times the enrollment pace during the same timeframe in previous years, when a qualifying event would have been necessary in order to enroll.

 Here’s a summary of sign-ups during open enrollment each year: